cfv7/wikipython/README.md

 cd into your folder
 pip install -r requirements
 ```
-for example: generate an image from wikipedia.org/wiki/Lionel_Messi
+generate an image, for example: wikipedia.org/wiki/Lionel_Messi
 ```
 python3 wikipython.py Lionel_Messi
 ```
 or spin up a server
 ```
 python3 server.py
 ```
+once you've done this the Flask server can be accessed in your browser at 127.0.0.1:5000

 Thanks for checking out my app.